Back and Neck Braces

 Goals of Spinal Bracing

 For a variety of reasons such as to control pain; lessen the chance of further injury; allow healing to take place; compensate for muscle weakness, or prevent or correct a deformity, the use of Spinal bracing can greatly assist patients.
 More specifically, lumbar corsets and braces compress the abdomen, which increases the intra-abdominal pressure.
 This act allows pressure on the vertebral column to unload, providing some relief.

 Possible Drawbacks of Back and Neck Braces

-Although bracing primarily provides positive results, they can lead to a loss of muscle function, due to inactivity.
-Bracing can sometimes lead to psychological addiction so that even when the patient is healed and ready to be taken off the back brace, he or she feels dependent upon it for physical support.
+Although bracing primarily provides positive results, with long-term use, it can lead to a loss of muscle function, due to inactivity.
+Bracing can sometimes lead to psychological addiction so even when the patient is healed and ready to be taken off the back brace, he or she feels dependent upon it for physical support.